 Tumescent liposuction, also known as tumescent liposculpture, is internationally recognized as the safest liposuction technique with the fastest recovery time, the best aesthetic results and the least pain.

 Tumescent means “swollen.”
 In tumescent liposuction, the areas targeted for fat reduction are injected with a mixture of a local anesthetic and a substance that causes the capillaries to contract.
 This results in fat becoming “swollen” or “firm.”
-The doctor is then able to remove the fat without general anesthetic while avoiding significant blood loss.
+The doctor is then able to reduce the fat without general anesthetic while avoiding significant blood loss.

 This method of liposuction is done completely by local anesthesia and avoids the dangers of general anesthesia, narcotic analgesics and IV sedation.